A (markets) journal of the plague year | MarketScreener

 )

 Wall Street's S&P 500, Dow Jones and Nasdaq slumped 35%, 38% and 30% respectively.
-London and Frankfurt's internationally exposed FTSE and DAX markets dropped 35% and 40%, Japan's Nikkei fell 30%, whereas Chinese stocks saw a more modest 16% drop.
+London and Frankfurt's internationally exposed FTSE and DAX markets dropped 35% and 40%.
+Japan's Nikkei fell 30%.
+Chinese stocks saw a more modest 16% drop.

-"In retrospect I felt I was one of the villagers in the boy who cried wolf story," said Ben Inker, Head of Asset Allocation at investment firm GMO.
+"In retrospect, I felt I was one of the villagers in the boy who cried wolf story," said Ben Inker, head of asset allocation at investment firm GMO.

-"We had seen a number of potential pandemics never really develop...we were assuming that this was going to be contained and when it didn't we understood why the world was freaking out."
+"We had seen a number of potential pandemics never really develop ... we were assuming that this was going to be contained, and when it didn't we understood why the world was freaking out."

-For reference, the record quarterly drop for Wall Street was 40% in 1932 in the midst of the Great Depression.
-The fact that the S&P and Dow were at record highs back in mid February made the crash this time seem more brutal.
+For reference, the record quarterly drop for Wall Street was 40% in 1932, the onset of the Great Depression.
+The fact that the S&P and Dow were at record highs in mid-February made the crash this time seem more brutal.

 (Graphic: Speed, severity of coronavirus selloff eclipses previous market dislocations -